Charles Fielding

-Charles Fielding (also known as Charles Feilding; 2 July 1738 – 11 January 1783) was a British naval officer who was the initiator of the Affair of Fielding and Bylandt in the run-up to the Fourth Anglo-Dutch War.
-He attained the "rank" of Commodore and died of gangrene after being wounded in action during the Battle of Cape Spartel, commanding HMS Ganges.
+Captain Charles Fielding (2 July 1738 – 11 January 1783) was a Royal Navy officer who was the initiator of the affair of Fielding and Bylandt in the run-up to the Fourth Anglo-Dutch War.
+He attained the rank of Commodore and died of gangrene after being wounded in action during the Battle of Cape Spartel, commanding HMS Ganges.

 Family life

-Fielding was the son of Charles Feilding, Colonel in the Guards and Equerry to King George II of Great Britain, and Anne Palmer.
-His biographers apparently thought it more important that he was related to the fourth Earl of Denbigh, whose third son his father was.
-(He himself was a second son.)
-He married Sophia Finch, a Woman of the Bedchamber of the Queen (Charlotte) on 29 February 1772.
-(She was a sister of George Finch, 9th Earl of Winchilsea.)
-They had three daughters and a son, also called Charles, who became a rear-admiral in the Royal Navy.
+Fielding was the second son of Hon.
+Charles Feilding, Colonel in the Guards and Equerry to King George II of Great Britain, and Elizabeth Palmer.
+His father was the third son the 4th Earl of Denbigh, his mother's Palmer sisters were married to Hon.
+Edward Finch and 8th Earl of Winchilsea, coincidentally his father's sister also was previously married to the 8th Earl of Winchilsea.

+He married Sophia Finch, a Woman of the Bedchamber to Queen Charlotte on 29 February 1772.
+(She was a sister of George Finch, 9th Earl of Winchilsea and daughter of Hon.
+William Finch) They had three daughters and a son, also called Charles, who became a rear-admiral in the Royal Navy.
+One daughter married Thomas Farrell, the settler of Deer Island, New Brunswick although she remained in England as a lady in waiting to the Queen.